Shell halves Singapore refining capacity, to change chemical feedstock

 Globally, Shell has pledged to halve emissions from its operations by 2030, as well as reduce its net carbon footprint by 45% by 2035.

-Bukom, together with other Shell chemical plants on Jurong Island, forms one of five remaining Energy and Chemical Parks owned by the major globally.
+Bukom, together with other Shell chemical plants on Jurong Island, forms one of five Energy and Chemical Parks owned by the major globally and is the only one in Asia.

 Shell plans to build two chemical conversion units in Asia to convert waste plastics into pyrolysis oil for Singapore, similar to units in the Netherlands with joint venture partner BlueAlp which will be operational in 2023.